syndicato-de-gato/btcpayserver-doc/UseCase.md

 # BTCPay Server Use Cases

-Built with the community in mind, BTCPay server is a feature-rich software with plenty of use-cases that can solve problems for different types of users.
+Built with the community in mind, BTCPay server is a feature-rich self-hosted merchant payment processing application with plenty of use-cases that can solve problems for different types of users.

 In this guide, we will show you some of the use-cases of BTCPay, but it is by no means limited to the groups of users we mentioned.

-So let's have a look at what you can do with BTCPay and what are the benefits of using it.
+So let's have a look at what you can do with BTCPay and how you can benefit from using it.

 ![BTCPayInfographic](img/BTCPayUseCaseInfographic.png)